ade-eba/ade-eba/README.md

  Making my way through this data driven world & learning a lot in the process.

-✨ About Me in 30 Secs ✨
+✨ A Little About Me ✨
 * :woman_student: Bachelor in Electronics & Communication Engineering
 * 📊 Transition to Data Analytics in July 2021
 * 📝 Self learning Analytics skills & best practices